mvolkmann/blog/src/flutter.md

 ### Unit Tests

 Flutter unit tests are for testing logic, not widgets.
+Each unit test is intended to test a single function, method, or class.

 To implement a unit test for classes and functions defined in the file `lib/sample.dart`, create the file `test/sample_test.dart`.